LewisLabUCSD/StanDep/README.md

 # StanDep
-Codes for "StanDep: capturing transcriptomic variability improves context-specific metabolic models " Chintan J. Joshi, Song-Min Schinn, Anne Richelle, Isaac Shamie, Eyleen J. O’Rourke, Nathan E. Lewis
+Codes for "StanDep: capturing transcriptomic variability improves context-specific metabolic models "
+Chintan J. Joshi, Song-Min Schinn, Anne Richelle, Isaac Shamie, Eyleen J. O’Rourke, Nathan E. Lewis

 # NOTES:
 1. Do not add depreicated folder
 2. You must have cobra toolbox on MATLAB

 # Loading transcriptomics data (rnaData)
 1. The transcriptomics data is required as a MATLAB structure containing following fields:
   a. gene: list of gene names
-  b. value: a matrix whose each column contains the expression of genes across a tissue/context and each row contains expression of a gene across all tissues/contexts.
+  b. value: a matrix whose each column contains the expression of genes across a tissue/context and each row contains expression of a gene across all tissues/contexts
-  c. genesymbols (optional): any alternative gene names that the user may want to keep track of.
+  c. genesymbols (optional): any alternative gene names that the user may want to keep track of
   d.
 Tissue: names of conditions

-2. exprData should contain only those entities that are in the model (genes/enzymes).
-3. You must have access to the genome-scale model you want to use for integration.
+2. You must have access to the genome-scale model you want to use for integration.

 # To get the active core reaction lists for the conditions follow the code below:
 % % initialize COBRA toolbox